 - What is Summer Orientation?

 Summer Orientation is a one-day program for new students and their parent(s) or guardian(s).
 Each session focuses on promoting student academic success and personal development.
-Every orientation session consists of: a faculty presentation on the university, course registration assistance and review (for proper registration), campus tour, dining in the residence hall, information on campus services (including getting your campus card and universal bus pass) and academic support services, fall orientation programs information and the chance to meet other new students in your academic program and network.
+Every orientation session consists of: a faculty presentation on the university, campus tour, dining in the residence hall, information on campus services (including getting your campus card and universal bus pass) and academic support services, and the chance to meet other new students in your academic program and network.